naman/naman.github.io/index.md

 ## News

+- **Jan'25**
+  - Started Decolonial Collective at UW-Madison.
+The collective is a reading group and sharing space for scholars interested in decolonial thought.
 - **Dec'24**
   - Invited talk on *Technology-facilitated Abuse* in [Psi Chi, Psychology Career Conversations Workshop](https://psych.wisc.edu/event/career-conversations-workshop/) at UW-Madison.
   - Conducting an advocate training workshop on *Technology-facilitated Abuse* at [Soujourner Family Peace Center, Milwaukee, WI](https://techclinic.cs.wisc.edu/).